wmaynard/platform-common/NewProjects.md

 	* `Newtonsoft.Json`
 	* `MongoDB.Driver`
 	* `MongoDB.Driver.Core`
 2. In `/Properties/launchSettings.json`, set `launchBrowser` to `false`.
 This prevents Rider from launching your web browser on every run.
 3. In `/Startup.cs`, modify the contents to match the below code snippet.
-Note that some code has been abstracted away for you by the base class.
+The base class abstracts away most of the configuration code for you.

 	public class Startup : PlatformStartup